Nonzero-sum stochastic differential games with impulse controls: a verification theorem with applications: Examples of solvable one-dimensional impulse games

 \section{Examples of solvable one-dimensional impulse games}

 In Sections \ref{sec:thepb}-\ref{ssec:asymp} we provide an application of the Verification Theorem \ref{thm:verification} to an impulse game with a one-dimensional state variable modelled by a (scaled) Brownian motion, that can be shifted due to the interventions of two players with linear payoffs.
-We find a Nash equilibrium for such a game and provide explicit expressions for the value functions and for the optimal strategies at equilibrium.
+We find a family of Nash equilibria for such a game and provide explicit expressions for the payoffs functions and for the optimal strategies at equilibrium.
 In Section \ref{ssec:moreexamples} we adapt the solving procedure to two further families of examples, with cubic payoffs and with linear and cubic payoffs, where a solution is found numerically.